tpwres/teczki-polskiego-wrestlingu/content/w/sedzia-kornel.md

 This resulted in [Osamu](@/w/osamu.md) officiating Gryffin's match against [Ricardo Diesel](@/w/ricardo-diesel.md) at [Czyste Intencje](@/e/ppw/2023-09-09-ppw-czyste-intencje.md), and continued into Gryffin's career with other referees officiating his matches.

 At [Żadnych Granic](@/e/ppw/2023-09-23-ppw_mzw-zadnych-granic.md) Kornel was introduced as a "referee well-versed in hardcore", and officiated a hardcore match between [Biesiad Strong](@/w/biesiad.md) and Chris X.
 This experience in hardcore and deathmatches, as well as a history of taking ref bumps, sometimes resulting in bleeding (e.g. [Feager](@/w/feager.md) vs [Mister Z](@/w/mister-z.md) at [PpW Ewenement Haze](@/e/ppw/2024-04-20-ppw-ewenement-haze.md)) earned him the nickname "Hardcore Referee".
+He later put that on a T-shirt, thus becoming the second Polish referee to sell his merchandise (after [Krystian Czekaj](@/w/krystian-czekaj.md)).

 [kornel-interview]: https://www.youtube.com/watch?v=jPEISp3JvoU